moderato97/moderato97/README.md

 - 👋 Hi, I’m @moderato97 - Paul Chupeyda
 - 👀 I’m interested in training, IT, BIM (Building Information Modelling) in design and construction
 - 🌱 I currently teach construction, design, BIM
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on these cases (above)
 - 📫 How to reach me ...

 <!---